willxxy/any-cuda/README.md

 - BASE_PATH is your absolute path to the directory you want to download your cuda files to.
 - EXPORT_BASHRC can be optionally set to 1 if you want to automatically configure your bash file and source it (I recommend this).

+This is an example:

+`./install_cuda.sh 121 /home/user/cuda121 0`

 Make sure to allow permissions for install_cuda.sh!
 You can do this by

 `chmod +x install_cuda.sh`